Packing for Dorm Life

 In lieu of this new chapter, I am introducing the new page: Healthy Habits in the home page bar up top!
 Here is where I will post recipes made on a budget, time crunch and limited kitchen that any college kid can make.
 As well as healthy options from on-campus dining and other healthy snacks for keeping away the Freshman/Sophomore/Junior/Senior 15 :)

 P.S.
 Strong Like My Coffee is now on Instagram!

 * * * As of July 29th, a new College Girl’s Grocery Guide 2.0 (apartment-edition) has been created.
 New school year, new list, right? :) * * *

 - Nutrition 101

 - Healthy Grocery Swaps

-Posted on August 22, 2012, in College, Real Life Stuff and tagged college, Cooking, Dorm Life, Dorm Room, Groceries, healthy, Inspiration, Motivation, nutrition, recipes, Student, Weight loss.
+Posted on August 22, 2012, in College, Life Updates and tagged college, Cooking, Dorm Life, Dorm Room, Groceries, healthy, Inspiration, Motivation, nutrition, recipes, Student, Weight loss.
 Bookmark the permalink.
 22 Comments.